-STATISTICS Adv Prerequisite: Alg.
+ADV STATISTICS Prerequisite: Alg.
 2 ADV, or Alg.
 2 Found and Geometry ADV with Teacher Recommendation

 Statistics is the science and art of making predictions and decisions in the face of uncertainty.
 This elective course, intended for college bound students and required for most college degree programs, will introduce students to four broad topics: exploratory data analysis, planning and conducting a study, probability, and statistical inference.
 This course will include using graphing calculators and other technology, projects and labs, cooperative group problem solving, and technical writing.
-Students are required to have a TI-83+ or TI-84+ graphing calculator for this course.
 LEVEL 2